homanchou/xr/book/build-your-own-webvr-site.md

 ### Phoenix Presence

-To help us with the join and leave type of messages we're going to rely on a built in library called Phoenix Presence.
-This pattern injects the ability to track which users are connected to a channel.
+To help us with the user join and leave type of messages we're going to rely on a built in library called Phoenix Presence.
+This pattern injects the ability to track which users are connected to a channel and we'll get some events and a database of user_ids for free.
 By default usage of Phoenix Presence sends a "presence_diff" message to each connected client whenever clients join or leave the channel.

 Read more about it here: https://hexdocs.pm/phoenix/Phoenix.Presence.html